 Gas can be compressed.
 This is wonderful for divers because breathing gases (air, nitrox, etc.) can be squeezed into the diving cylinders so that divers can take a huge volume of gas on their dives in a much smaller container.
 Divers need to understand that as gas is compressed into less space, the pressure inside the space—a scuba cylinder, for example—increases proportionally.
 This relationship is described by Boyle’s Law.

 A potential pressure-related problem comes when you consider your lungs.
 If you were to take a lungful of compressed gas at depth and were to hold your breath and start to surface, your lungs would overexpand and rupture as the air expanded.
 This is why divers are told from the very first scuba lesson to never hold their breath when diving.
 Boyle’s Law is behind the mechanics of lung overexpansion.

 Let's say a diver takes a full breath of compressed gas at 10 meters/33 feet/2 bar.
 There would be twice as much pressure on his or her body at that depth as there is on the surface.
 To overcome that increased pressure and to fill the lungs, the gas would have to be twice the density.
 Scuba regulators help a diver to do this.

-As the absolute pressure in the water (the ambient pressure) increases or decreases when you descend or ascend, the volume of gas in your lungs would increase or decrease proportionately.
-This means that if pressure increases, the volume of gas in your lungs decreases.
-And so, you have to breathe out to expel the expanding gas as you surface.
+As the absolute pressure in the water (the ambient pressure) increases or decreases as you descend or ascend, the density of gas in your lungs increases or decreases proportionately.
+This means that if pressure increases, the density of gas in your lungs increases.
+And so, you have to breathe out to expel the expanding “extra” gas as you surface.
 Grasping this concept is vitally important to you when you are diving.